-You can claim compensation for injuries suffered as a result of someone else’s negligence in public places.
-There are certain elements that must be established before you can claim for personal injury, and a consultation with a lawyer can be a helpful way to find out where you stand.
+You can claim for injuries suffered in public places as a result of someone else’s negligence.
+There are certain elements that must be established before you can claim for personal injury, and a consultation with a compensation lawyer can be a helpful way to find out where you stand.

 In most cases we will hop onto an escalator and not give it a second thought.
 An escalator is a convenient and simple way to get up and down between levels in a shopping centre, airport, or office building.
 What can sometimes happen is that we will be carrying luggage, shopping, strollers, or any number of items.
 We could be distracted by something or simply not paying attention.
 Due to the moving parts on an escalator there are a number of ways in which you can become injured.

 It can be a bit tough to know when you are able to claim for injury suffered in a public place; it can be helpful to read an example and work out whether these situations apply to you.

 Example: Linda is riding an escalator with her daughter when it malfunctions, shutting down suddenly.
 She is thrown forward and breaks her arm when she falls over.
 Luckily, her daughter is uninjured.
 The shopping centre where the escalator is located knew about this fault but had not done anything to fix it so far.
 Linda could claim any expenses related to her injury.

 Example: Gerald is riding an escalator to catch the train with his friends.
 He has been at dinner and had some wine, so he suggests sliding down the middle of the escalator.
 He hits his arm and fractures his wrist on the way down.
 Due to the role Gerald has played in his improper use of the escalator he will not be able to claim compensation for his injuries.